The Fiat S76 or "Beast of Turin" is a Goodwood favourite and can usually be heard before it is seen at #FOS

 An enchanting three days of racing commences with a bang.
 Our annual Friday night fireworks spectacle is a breath-taking display set to music, featuring an explosion of colour to light up the sky over West Sussex.
 Alongside a traditional fairground offering free rides, it’s the perfect start to a memorable weekend.

-Saturday and Sunday promise even more complimentary family activities, from magicians and face painting to circus tutors and a delightful petting zoo.
+Saturday and Sunday promise even more complimentary family activities, from magicians to face painting.
 Not forgetting the fairground and live music that will set the perfect tone for a memorable bank holiday.

 Choose between experiencing the best views of the winning post within the premier Richmond Enclosure, the stylish yet relaxed atmosphere of the Gordon Enclosure or our family-friendly Lennox Enclosure.